-The Library is using new software called Evergreen that puts our catalogue on the Web and gives patrons online access to renew books or place holds.
-With a new patron card you’ll be able to access your account and use online services like eLibraries Manitoba (audiobooks and ebooks) and EBSCOhost (online databases).
+The Library is using software called Evergreen that puts our catalogue on the Web and gives patrons online access to renew books or place holds.
+With a patron card you’ll be able to access your account and use online services like eLibraries Manitoba (audiobooks and ebooks) and EBSCOhost (online databases).

 Please visit the Library to sign up for a new card if you don’t yet have one.

 To download audiobooks or ebooks visit eLibraries Manitoba.

 To access electronic magazines go to our RBdigital page.
 (Links for help pages and mobile apps are at the bottom of the page on the RBdigital site.)

 Digital talking books for people with print disabilities are available from NNELS.
 If you have signed up for this service at the library, you can log in with your library card.

 Clear as mud?
 It’s okay, we’re librarians and we like answering questions!

 If you’re interested in borrowing books from other Manitoba public libraries and would like to search for them yourself you may use the Manitoba Public Libraries ILL management system (named fILL) (formerly called MAPLIN).